 Option A: Test of English as a Foreign Language (TOEFL)

-The Graduate School accepts valid* TOEFL scores earned through the paper-based test and Internet-based test.
+The Graduate School accepts valid* TOEFL scores earned through the paper-delivered test and Internet-based test.

 The minimum Internet-Based Test (iBT) scores required for admission are the following: